MyThinkingSelf/Thoughts/stoicism/diary2.md

 I see the author has written a book and contributed to another on this subject.
 This has good chance to be on my reading list.

+### elogious portrait of epictetus...by Nietzsche.
+Michael Ure reports the distinction between human and cosmic stoicism brought up by John Sellars.
+Interesting distinction btw.
+He writes that "human stoicism" fits exactly the portrait of Epictetus written by Nietzche.
+Strangely enough, The Dawn is not on wikisource.
+But some sources are available elsewhere (scans and text recognition) like here  https://archive.org/stream/cu31924021569177/cu31924021569177_djvu.txt The passage is 546, but OCR worked badly and turned the 5 in S so ctrl+F "S46" to get it.
+The portrait is ellogious.
+He depicts that Epictetus is free from god and believes in reason only which distinguishes radically from christianism.
+He his not an idealistic and has already found solid joy :
+> Epictetus, on the other hand, neither hopes nor allows his best treasure to be given him — he possesses it already, holds it bravely in his hand, and defies the world to take it away from him

+### Dawn Nietzsche
+I never read Dawn.
+More specifically, I think it is with birth of tragedy the sole book I did not read from him.
+Good for me as it's the right time for me to read it.
+According to Michael Ure, it's written under the direct influence of epictetus.
+Indeed, the few passages refered by Michael Ure are an interesting mix between the Nietzsche I know and Stoicism.
+This is then an interesting read that awaits me.
+I shall continue to read Ure to see how and why the departure from stoicism has been made by Nietzsche.

+### Nietzsche failed to find an alternative to Stoicism
+This is the claim of Michael Ure.
+After The Dawn Nietzsche wants to develop an alternative where passions and pain is valuable.
+According Ure, he failed to do so.
+By taking the stance of the amor fati and the eternal recurence of the same which is close to stoic concepts, he simply left his "human stoicism" for a "cosmic stoicism.
+This cosmic aspect, according Ure, do no allow more space for passion and pain.
+I am not sure to get exactly the argument why it is, but the main argument seems to be that Nietzsche did not provide any convincing one.
+Eternal return of the same leads to stoic apathea.
+I found this paper very convincing but it would be valuable to confront this hypothesis.